Blue/Green Deployments with AWS Elastic Beanstalk

 Open the Elastic Beanstalk console.

-The file you specified is associated with your application; you'll deploy the new application version to a new environment.
+Deploy the new application version to the new environment.

-From the new environment's dashboard, click Actions and then select Swap Environment URLs.
+From the new environment's dashboard, choose Actions and then choose Swap Environment URLs.

-From the Environment name drop-down list, select the current live environment name in order to use that environment's URL for the new environment.
+From the Environment name drop-down list, select the current environment.